MihaelMihov/CurrencyConverter/README.md

 Total budget per country is determined according to the following formula: Total budget per country = (round trips * budget per country)

-Once total budget per country is calculated , it is the API's job to convert this budget into the local currency of each neighbor and display the results.
+Once total budget per country is calculated , it is the external API's job to convert this budget into the local currency of each neighbor and display the results.

 See example output below: (Results are calculated as per the formulas above)